alembic/alembic-docs/sphinx/python/examples.rst

 We'll start by targeting the thing you'd most often want to do - write and read animated, geometric primitives.
 To do this, we will be using two main
-modules: :doc:`alembic.Abc </alembic/abc>`, which provides the basic Alembic Abstractions, and :doc:`alembic.AbcGeom </alembic/abcg>`, which implements specific Geometric primitives on top of alembic.Abc (this example is taken from ``python/PyAlembic/Tests/testPolyMesh.py``).
+modules: :doc:`alembic.Abc <abc>`, which provides the basic Alembic Abstractions, and :doc:`alembic.AbcGeom <abcg>`, which implements specific Geometric primitives on top of alembic.Abc (this example is taken from ``python/PyAlembic/Tests/testPolyMesh.py``).